-At the end of 2016, there were 1,088 K-retailers in Finland, selling food, building and home improvement products, agricultural supplies, and speciality goods.
-The average age of K-retailers is 46 years; the youngest K-retailer is 23 and the oldest one is 93.
+At the end of 2017, there were about 1,100 K-retailers in Finland, selling food, building and home improvement products, agricultural supplies, and speciality goods.
+The average age of K-retailers is 48 years; the youngest K-retailer is 24 and the oldest one is 91.
 Women account for around one fifth of K-retailers.

 What is K-Plussa?